sonallux/spotify-web-api/README.md

 Because the documentation are only based on the Spotify Web API Reference, there might be difference to the actual behaviour of the Spotify Web API.
 Also, neither do I have any connections to Spotify nor am I an employee at Spotify.

 ## How to release a new version

+Just start the Release workflow in GitHub Actions or perform the following steps manually

 1. Update the version number with `./mvnw versions:set -DnewVersion="<version>" -DgenerateBackupPoms=false`
 2. Run OpenApiGenerator to update the openapi definition with new version
 3. Commit and push changes to GitHub